Jewish Studies at Boston University

-The Elie Wiesel Center for Jewish Studies (EWCJS) is an academic center and a program unit of the College of Arts and Sciences with currently thirty affiliated faculty.
+The Elie Wiesel Center for Jewish Studies is an academic interdisciplinary center of BU’s College of Arts and Sciences with currently thirty one core and affiliated faculty.

 We offer interdisciplinary programs in Jewish studies on the undergraduate and graduate levels.
 Undergraduate students can pursue minors in Jewish studies and in Holocaust, Genocide, and Human Rights Studies, take our courses to satisfy HUB requirements, or simply for elective credit.
 We work with the Graduate Program in Religion in offering a PhD specialization in Jewish Studies.
 Graduate students in other departments can affiliate with the Center and take advantage of our resources, provided they work in a field related to Jewish studies, Israel studies, or Holocaust history.

-With faculty from across BU, we offer courses in a wide range of disciplines, including language and literature, history and religion, film, anthropology, archaeology, philosophy, and bio-ethics.
-In addition, we offer a wide range of academic conferences, co-curricular events, and public lectures.
+With faculty from across BU, we offer courses in literature, history, religion, language, film, anthropology, archaeology, philosophy, bio-ethics and more.
+We also host an array of academic conferences, co-curricular events, and public lectures.
 Through the Jewish Cultural Endowment, we offer assistance to other agents on campus interested in enriching the Jewish experience at BU.